paulscherrerinstitute/LedStripI2c/hdl/README.md

 | [16]     | 0                 | Reset firmware block (held in reset while bit is set)  |
 | [15:08]  | 255               | Brightness PWM setting for PCA9955                     |
 | [07:00]  | 128               | Brightness IREF current setting for PCA9955            |

+### Version Register
+The least-significant 4 bits of the version register define the version of the register layout (version 0 described in this document).
+The most-significant 28 bits optionally contain a (binary-encoded) git hash (all-zero when unused).

 ### Clock Divider
 The i2c SCL clock is derived from the bus clock fed into the firmware module.